ArcheWizard/Password_Manager/docs/user-manual.md

 - **Enable/disable**: CLI `Settings > Browser Bridge` or GUI `Settings` tab → "Browser Bridge" panel.
 The toggle controls whether the FastAPI service starts automatically on launch.
 - **Start/stop service**: Both interfaces expose a dedicated button; the service binds to `http://127.0.0.1:43110` by default (configurable in `settings.json`).
 - **Pair extensions**: Generate a 6-digit pairing code from the same menu.
 Codes expire after two minutes; share them directly with the requesting extension prompt.
 - **Token management**: View or revoke issued tokens at any time.
-Tokens are stored in `browser_bridge_tokens.json` under the config directory, and revocation immediately severs the extension’s access.
+Tokens are stored in `browser_bridge_tokens.json` under the data directory, and revocation immediately severs the extension's access.
 - **Security reminder**: The service only listens on localhost, but you should stop or disable it when not using browser automation.

 ## Key Management & KDF Tuning